 We have a number of welfare grants available to help support people with cystic fibrosis (CF) and their families through challenging times.
-Find out how you can apply below.

 The Joseph Levy Education Fund helps adults with cystic fibrosis over the age of 18 with the costs of higher education or other professional qualifications including vocational training.
 The Fund also accepts applications from people with cystic fibrosis aged 16 or 17 who are not moving into formal further education and who wish instead to undertake vocational training.